 Murrieta probably operated this shelter as a resting spot where he could survey the surrounding countryside without being seen.

-Thompson and West's History of Amador County reports: "Death by violence seems to be the rule.
+Thompson and West's History of Amador County reports that Mokelumne Hill was a very dangerous place, stating, "Death by violence seems to be the rule.
 For seventeen successive weeks ... a man was killed between Saturday night and Sunday morning.
 Five men were once killed within a single week."